Find our what you need to put on your resume and what recruiters are looking for. Use these tips and examples to make a perfect resume.

 - List school accomplishments that prove special education teacher skills.

-- If you’re new, make your education section longer to include more “wins.”
+- If you’re new, make your resume education section longer to include more “wins.”

 - Add a subsection for your professional certifications.